-The combined Casertano and Mammone developments propose parkland at a provision rate which is far short of the intended parkland provision target.
-Development concepts include a 0.74 ha neighbourhood park (0.26 ha Casertano lands, 0.48 ha Mammone lands) located on the southerly portion of the subject lands, as shown on Attachment #5, in a location consistent with the draft VMCSP, but deficient of approximately 1.0 ha of parkland.
-The amount of parkland dedication proposed represents approximately 50% of parkland identified for this location the Draft VMCSP. the in
+The combined Casertano and Mammone developments propose parkland at a provision rate that is far short of the intended parkland provision target.
+The development concepts include a 0.74 ha neighbourhood park (0.26 ha Casertano lands, 0.48 ha Mammone lands) located on the southerly portion of the subject lands, as shown on Attachment #5, in a location consistent with the draft VMCSP, but deficient of approximately 1.0ha of parkland.
+The amount of parkland dedication proposed represents approximately 50% of the parkland identified for this location in the draft VMCSP.